AdobeDocs/experience-manager-cloud-service.en/help/sites/developing/introduction/aem-project-content-package-structure.md

   For example, a complex deployment content package structure may look like this:

   + `all` content package embeds the following packages, to create a singular deployment artifact
-    + `ui.apps.common` deploys code required by **both** Site A and Site B
+    + `ui.apps.common` deploys code required by **both** site A and site B
-    + `ui.apps.site-a` deploys code required by Site A
+    + `ui.apps.site-a` deploys code required by site A
-    + `ui.content.site-a` deploys content and configuration required by Site A
+    + `ui.content.site-a` deploys content and configuration required by site A
-    + `ui.apps.site-b` deploys code required by Site B
+    + `ui.apps.site-b` deploys code required by site B
-    + `ui.content.site-b` deploys content and configuration required by Site B
+    + `ui.content.site-b` deploys content and configuration required by site B

 ## Package Types {#package-types}